 National Museum of Natural History

+The National Museum of Natural History has the country’s most important collections of zoological, botanical, paleontological, and mineralogical specimens.
 The National Museum of Natural History is also a scientific research institute.
 Behind the exhibition windows, there is obviously a little-known world of scientists and naturalists who study the collections’ specimens and focus on the scientific aspects of our natural heritage.
-The National Museum of Natural History has the most essential zoological, botanical, paleontological, and mineralogical collections in the country, and only the most remarkable specimens find their way into the showcases of the national museum after an accurate inventory and cataloging, preceded by many hours spent in the field.
+Only the most interesting specimens make it into the museum’s displays, and only after they have been carefully inventoried and cataloged, which takes a lot of time in the field.

 This part of the enclosure, popularly called the Wenzel Wall, protected the valley’s inhabitants.
 It made it possible to integrate into the whole of the defense system, both the lower town and the elevated Plateau du Rham.
 Initially, the wall was 875 meters long and had 37 towers and 15 gates.
 A round trip that takes us in front of this wall, through the medieval “Stierchen” tower, at the foot of the river, will allow us to contemplate part of this enormous defensive system outside the walls.